The course team welcomes applicants from a broad range of backgrounds, from all over the world.

 Months of entry

-Prepare for a career in the dynamic publishing sector.
-You will acquire the professional toolkit to analyse different audiences and reader contexts.
-You will also master how content is commissioned, designed, produced, marketed and delivered across different media including books, magazines, tablets, e-readers and social media environments.
-This course is taught at London College of Communication, at Elephant & Castle, part of University of the Arts London (UAL).
+Gain the creative and professional tools you'll need for a career in the dynamic publishing sector.
+Master how content is commissioned, designed, produced, marketed and delivered across different media including books, magazines, tablets, e-readers and social media environments.
+This course is taught at London College of Communication, at Elephant and Castle, part of University of the Arts London (UAL).

-- You will be able to connect the academic and creative commercial environments as you participate in live industry projects, events, prototype testing and research, and extend your exposure to and experience working with industry.
+- You’ll be able to connect the academic and creative commercial environments as you participate in live industry projects, events, prototype testing and research, and extend your exposure to and experience working with industry.

 About London College of Communication

 The communications sector is evolving fast.
 Through our world-leading community of teaching, research and industry partnerships, we enable our students to develop the critical, creative and technical excellence needed to succeed and to discover new possibilities and practices.